transientskp/aartfaac-control/README.rst

 extracts relevant details.
-It maintains a queue of upcoming observations, and, where appropriate, configures the RSP boards (on the station Local Control Units) to select the appropriate data for AARTFAAC and starts the GPU correlator and CPU imaging pipeline with appropriate configuration.
+It maintains a queue of upcoming observations, and, where appropriate, configures the RSP boards (on the station Local Control Units) to select the appropriate data for AARTFAAC and starts the GPU correlator and CPU imaging pipeline with appropriate configuration using an AARTFAAC cfg file.

 MCU System Setup
 ----------------